German CEO Ralf Kleber talks Amazon

 Either I can predict the future, which is difficult, or I can create a company that knows everything changes and that it must adapt to changing customer needs.

-Of course it is immensely useful to have 300m customers who actively use your shop.
+Of course it is immensely useful to have 300 million customers who actively use your shop.
 Their purchasing data is anonymised and used to make suggestions.
 Obviously, there are some very logical connections which can be made.
 A customer who buys a coffee machine, for example, is more than likely to want to buy coffee.

 But there are cases where we really ask ourselves what the connection is between two product choices.
 We simply don't know the answer, and only customers know why they choose in the way they do.
 In this respect we are different from specialist retailers who have a mental picture of their typical customer and who select their assortments accordingly.
 Instead, we try to offer the customer everything.